vtrev/GitFlowPractise/howto.md

 Form teams of **five**

-One person in the team clone this repo into your GitHub profile: https://github.com/codex-academy/GitFlowPractise
+One person in the team fork this repo into your GitHub profile: https://github.com/codex-academy/GitFlowPractise

 Now add the other **4** team members as a collaborator on your fork of this repo.

+Each team member clone the newly forked repo onto their PC into their projects folder.

 ## Do this